ARMmbed/mbed-client/README.md

 The **Write Attributes** operation is used to change the attributes of a Resource, an Object Instance, or an Object.
 The separation between **Write** and **Write Attributes** operations enables cache mechanism for the **Observe** operation.
 The operation permits multiple attributes to be modified within the same operation.
 The operation also can be used for cancelling the **Observe** operation.

-The LWM2M server sets the endpoint attribute values that are used to determine when the endpoint sends the Resource value to the server.
+The mbed Device server sets the endpoint attribute values that are used to determine when the endpoint sends the Resource value to the server.

 Check the LWM2M specification for details on all the possible **Write Attributes** defined for different types of Objects and Resources.

 ### Execute

-The **Execute** operation is used by the LWM2M Server to initiate some action, and can only be performed on individual Resources.
+The **Execute** operation is used by the mbed Device Server to initiate some action, and can only be performed on individual Resources.
 The client MUST return an error when the **Execute** operation is received for Object Instances or Resource Instance.

 To handle the **Execute** operation, the application can implement it as follows:

 ```
-#include "lwm2m-client/m2mobject.h"
+#include "mbed-client/m2mobject.h"
-#include "lwm2m-client/m2mobjectinstance.h"
+#include "mbed-client/m2mobjectinstance.h"
-#include "lwm2m-client/m2mresource.h"
+#include "mbed-client/m2mresource.h"

     void M2MLWClient::execute_function(void */*argument*/) {
     }